Local tropicalizations of splice type surface singularities: Introduction

 \section{Introduction}

 \emph{Splice diagrams} are finite trees with half-edges weighted by integers and with nodes (internal vertices) decorated by $\pm$ signs.
-If the half-edge weights around each node are pairwise coprime, we say the splice diagram is \emph{coprime}.
-This class was first introduced by Siebenmann~\cite{S 80} in 1980 to encode graph manifolds which are integral homology spheres.
-Coprime splice diagrams with only + node decorations and positive half-edge weights were used by Eisenbud and Neumann in~\cite{EN 85} to study normal surface singularities.
-One of the main theorems of~\cite{EN 85} states that integral homology sphere links of normal surface singularities are described by positively-weighted coprime splice diagrams satisfying the \emph{edge determinant condition}, namely, that the product of the weights associated to any fixed edge must be greater than the product of the weights of the neighboring half-edges.
+If the half-edge weights around each node are pairwise coprime, we say that the splice diagram is \emph{coprime}.
+This class of weighted trees was first introduced by Siebenmann~\cite{S 80} in 1980 to encode graph manifolds which are integral homology spheres.
+Coprime splice diagrams with only + node decorations and positive half-edge weights were used by Eisenbud and Neumann in~\cite{EN 85} to study special kinds of links in integral homology spheres, in particular those corresponding to curves on normal surface singularities with integral homology sphere links.
+One of the main theorems of~\cite{EN 85} states that such integral homology spheres are described by positively-weighted coprime splice diagrams satisfying the \emph{edge determinant condition}, namely, that the product of the two weights associated to any fixed internal edge must be greater than the product of the weights of the neighboring half-edges.

-Interesting isolated singularities arise from splice diagrams.
+Interesting isolated surface singularities arise from splice diagrams.
 For example, complete intersections of \emph{Pham-Brieskorn-Hamm} hypersurface singularities are associated to star splice diagrams (i.e., those with a single node).
 As recognized by Hamm in~\cite[\S 5]{H 69} and \cite{H 72}, in order to determine an isolated singularity in $\CC^n$, all maximal minors of the coefficient matrix $(c_{ij})_{i,j}$ of each polynomial $f_i := \sum_{j} c_{ij} z_j^{a_j}$ in the Brieskorn system must be non-zero.
 In turn, work of Neumann~\cite{N 83} shows that universal abelian covers of quasi-homogeneous complex normal surface singularities with rational homology sphere links are complete intersections of Pham-Brieskorn-Hamm hypersurface singularities.